 The primary disadvantage to treating hyperhidrosis with Botox® is the impermanence.
 Typically, the treatment lasts at most six months.
-Multiple treatments are required.
+Multiple treatments will be required.
 Patients who have had more than four treatments are less tolerant of symptoms once they become accustomed to sweating less (anhydrosis).

 Botox® Experts at The Naderi Center

-At The Naderi Center for Plastic Surgery and Dermatology all of our Botox® specialists are physician that are highly skilled and experienced with the use of Botox® for hyperhidrosis.
-Many patients routinely come to The Naderi Center to center to improve palm and armpit sweating through Botox® injections.
+At The Naderi Center, all of our Botox® specialists are physicians that are highly skilled and experienced with the use of Botox® for hyperhidrosis.
+Many patients routinely come to The Naderi Center to improve palm and armpit sweating through Botox® injections.